 A month ago, I found two sketches from eight years ago.
 They were finished but uncolored.
 I took a little time of my evening brushing them with some watercolor.
 The above sketch is from the Court Street of downtown Athens, Ohio.
 And the one below is of the Baker Center of Ohio University at Athens.

 Being a faculty member of a research university is different than in teaching universities or colleges.
 Research is a big or dominant part of our duties.
-Formally, my current load is 60% for research, 20% teaching and 20% service.
+Due to my ‘unique’ position, my teaching load is even smaller than everybody else.
+Formally my current load is 60% for research, 20% teaching and 20% service.
 In reality, teaching actually takes most of my time and energy.

 I love doing research.
 I enjoy staring for hours looking at random facts and having a never-ending daydream trying to make sense of them.
 I love collecting stories of people and spend thousand hours trying to untangle knots and to connect dots.